 This exception recognizes that legitimate practical challenges may limit an actor's ability to comply with requests for access, exchange, or use of EHI.
-An actor may not have-and may be unable to obtain-the requisite technological capabilities, legal rights, or other means necessary to enable access, exchange, or use.
+An actor may not have-and may be unable to obtain the requisite technological capabilities, legal rights, or other means necessary to enable access, exchange, or use.

-- The practice must meet one of the following conditions: - " Uncontrollable events: The actor cannot fulfill the request for access, exchange, or use of electronic health information due to a natural or human-made disaster, public health emergency, public safety incident, war, terrorist attack, civil insurrection, strike or other labor unrest, telecommunication or internet service interruption, or act of military, civil or regulatory authority. - " Segmentation: The actor cannot fulfill the request for access, exchange, or use of EHI because the actor cannot unambiguously segment the requested EHI. - Infeasibility under the circumstances: The actor demonstrates through a contemporaneous written record or other documentation its consistent and non-discriminatory consideration of certain factors that led to its determination that complying with the request would be infeasible under the circumstances. - The actor must provide a written response to the requestor within 10 business days of receipt of the request with the reason(s) why the request is infeasible.
+- The practice must meet one of the following conditions: - " Uncontrollable events: The actor cannot fulfill the request for access, exchange, or use of electronic health information because of a natural or human-made disaster, public health emergency, public safety incident, war, terrorist attack, civil insurrection, strike or other labor unrest, telecommunication or internet service interruption, or act of military, civil or regulatory authority that in fact negatively impacts the actor's ability to fulfill the request. - " Segmentation: The actor cannot fulfill the request for access, exchange, or use of EHI because the actor cannot unambiguously segment the requested EHI. - " Third party seeking modification use: The request is to enable use of EHI in order to modify EHI provided that the request for such use is not from a health care provider requesting such use from an actor that is its business associate. - Infeasibility under the circumstances: The actor demonstrates through a contemporaneous written record or other documentation its consistent and non-discriminatory consideration of certain factors that led to its determination that complying with the request would be infeasible under the circumstances. - " Manner exception exhausted: The actor does not fulfill a request for access, exchange, or use of EHI after offering alternative, interoperable manners.
+This condition only applies under certain circumstances where the actor does not currently provide the requested manner of access, exchange, or use of the requested EHI to a substantial number of individuals or entities that are similarly situated to the requestor. - The actor must provide a written response to the requestor within 10 business days of receipt of the request with the reason(s) why the request is infeasible.